peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 * During the diving section in the Egg Dragoon fight, the Jump button must be used to Homing Attack the boss.
 The Boost button dives faster as usual.

 * You cannot initiate Modern Super Sonic's Floating Boost while in mid-air.
-He will instead Air Boost / Homing Attack.
+He will instead Air Boost / Homing Attack as he would in base form.

 Other notes / known issues: